Mendiondo/movie-nomination-analyzer/README.md

 # movie-nomination-analyzer
-Load a CSV nomination list and analyze it
+Load a CSV file named Movielist.csv under /files folder with a Golden Raspberry Awards list and analyze it The CSV file might be changed, but keeping the same structure

 ## Quickstart